dmeditor/dmeditor.github.io/create-widget.md

     render: (props:ToolRenderProps)=><BlockImage {...props} />
 }
 ```
+#### Style

 For styling, DM Editor use emotion css, so you are free to style what every you want.
 We have some predeined css variable & classes so you can use in your widget: See [Mobile styling & rendering ](/api#mobile-styling--rendering-when-developing-a-widget)

+#### Library for intraction(eg. dropdown, input)
+For intraction, you can use third party libaray in side `BlockProperty`, eg. Boostrap React / MUI / Ant design.
+We use mui for intraction(input, model, dropdown, etc) for now.

 #### 1.2.
 Register the tool(and new category) (can be in App.tsx)